“I love you but I am not in love with you anymore” and “I have lost feelings for you” are different words with the same

-Only your ex can tell you why they lost feelings for you.
-Others including myself can only speculate, but you and your ex are only two people in the relationship, the only ones who really know what goes on behind closed doors, literally.
+Only your ex can tell you how they are feeling about some of the things that happened in the relationship that caused them to fall out of love, not feel in love and more, or not feel the same way about you.
+Others, including myself can only speculate, but you and your ex are only two people in the relationship, the only ones who really know what goes on behind closed doors, literally.

 If your intention is to try and make the relationship work again, you need to find out.
 You need to talk to your ex.
 Talking about these things is necessary to getting those feelings back.